terminal42/contao-notification_center/README.md

 extension developers to make notifications of their extensions configurable by their users.
 Hence, we want to make it easy for you to require the Notification Center as a dependency.

-This lead to the fact that the Notification Center is one of the most popular Contao extensions for many years which of course is great, but it also entails a huge maintenance burden for us.
+This led to the fact that the Notification Center is one of the most popular Contao extensions for many years which of course is great, but it also entails a huge maintenance burden for us.
 Hence, we decided to provide additional functionality with a separate, paid extension: **Notification Center Pro**!